tektechnologies/Instructor-Prep/201/class-07.md

     // And that tr needs to hold some td's let petRow = document.createElement('tr');
     let breedCell = document.createElement('td');
-    //Set text content to the breed of the object, how do we access the breed for the object we are referencing we use this. breedCell.textContent = this.petBreed;
+    //Set text content to the breed of the object,
+    // how do we access the breed for the object we are referencing we use this breedCell.textContent = this.petBreed;
-    //Now take the piece of data that we created and append it to the row as a child. petRow.appendChild(breedCell);
+    //Now take the piece of data that we created and append it to the row as a child petRow.appendChild(breedCell);

     let weightCell = document.createElement('td');
     weightCell.textContent = this.petWeight;
     petRow.appendChild(weightCell);

     // Also add a description.
-While I type this out talk outloud about what we are doing. let descriptionCell = document.createElement('td');
+     let descriptionCell = document.createElement('td');
     descriptionCell.textContent = this.petInterests;
     petRow.appendChild(descriptionCell);